-It’s better to stick with a few clubs or activities over the long term (as opposed to jumping around between activities year after year).
-This demonstrates that you’re consistent and reliable - it also opens up opportunities for leadership roles, which is a big plus for your applications.
+It's better to stick with a few clubs or activities over the long term, as opposed to jumping around between activities year after year.
+This demonstrates that you're consistent and reliable; it also opens up opportunities for leadership roles, which will prove to be a big plus for your med school applications.

-In total, it takes 7.5 hours to complete the MCAT.
-The sections on the test include:
+In total, it takes seven and a half hours to complete the MCAT.
+The sections on the test include the following:

-This scoring system is relatively new, so there isn’t any historical data available to predict what a good or “safe” MCAT score will be for med school admissions.
-Hypothetical percentile ranks state that the 85th percentile score will sit at 508-509.
-This coincides with a score of 30 on the old MCAT, which was thought to be a good score to aim for.
-The new MCAT encourages admissions officers to look favorably upon students who score around 500 or above.
+This scoring system is still relatively new (since 2015), so there isn't much historical data available we can use to predict what a good or "safe" MCAT score will be for med school admissions.
+Current percentiles indicate that around 50% of test takers score 500, and 74% score 508, or what MCAT-Prep.com calls a "good" MCAT score.
+As such, the new MCAT encourages admissions officers to look favorably upon students who score around 500 or above.

-The MCAT is administered 15 times per year, so you have quite a bit of flexibility when it comes to scheduling the test.
-Be prepared for some hefty expenses - it costs $305-$355 to register for the test depending on how far in advance you sign up.
-There are Fee Assistance Programs available for students who may not be able to shoulder these expenses.
+The MCAT is administered 30 times per year, so you have quite a bit of flexibility when it comes to scheduling the test.
+Be prepared for some hefty expenses—it costs $325 to register for the test.
+There are Fee Assistance Programs available for students who might not be able to shoulder these expenses.

-After your scores are calculated, they’re automatically released to AMCAS (American Medical College Application Service) - you won’t have to submit them separately to any schools unless they don’t use the AMCAS.
-Get more information on test dates and registration.
+After your scores are calculated, they're automatically released to the American Medical College Application Service (AMCAS); you won't have to submit them separately to any schools unless they don't use AMCAS.

-If you’re adequately prepared the first time you take the test, you could save yourself the cost of an extra registration fee.
+If you're adequately prepared the first time you take the MCAT, you could save yourself the cost of an extra registration fee.

 Studying for the MCAT

 Plan on studying 200-300 hours if you want to do well on the test.
-Since it’s a 7.5 hour exam, you really don’t want to have to take it twice.
+Since it's a seven-and-a-half-hour exam, you really don't want to have to take it twice.

-There are a few different ways to prep for the MCAT exam:
+There are several different ways you can prep for the MCAT:

-- Independent study.
-This may work for students at a school with strong pre-med support who are also performing well in their classes.
-Strong foundational knowledge is the most important factor that affects performance on the MCAT, but students would still, of course, need to spend significant time preparing.
+- Independent study: This might work for students at schools with strong pre-med support who are also performing well in their classes.
+Solid foundational knowledge is the most important factor that affects performance on the MCAT, but students would still, of course, need to spend significant time preparing.

-- An MCAT Prep Course.
-Pre-med students commonly take prep courses when they want a solid review schedule that will keep them on track.
-There’s a lot of material to cover, and a good course helps you make sure there aren’t any major gaps in your knowledge of content or strategy.
-They can be very expensive-- most are several thousand dollars.
-Kaplan and Princeton Review are a couple of the most popular options.
+- MCAT prep course: Pre-med students commonly take prep courses when they want a solid review schedule to keep them on track.
+There's a lot of material to cover, and a good course helps ensure that there aren't any major gaps in your content knowledge or strategy.
+They can be very expensive, unfortunately, with most costing several thousand dollars.
+Kaplan and The Princeton Review are a couple of the most popular options.

-- Online Prep - Online resources can offer a great combination of structure and flexibility when you’re working to cover a lot of material.
-Khan Academy offers some free study material if you’re looking for a place to start, although it won’t suffice if you’re putting together a full online study plan.
-Dr. Flowers Test Prep is another, more comprehensive, resource for online studying.
+- Online prep: Online resources can offer a great combination of structure and flexibility when you're working to cover a lot of material.
+Khan Academy provides some free study material if you're looking for a place to start, though it won't suffice if you're putting together a full study plan.
+Dr. Flowers Test Prep is another, more comprehensive resource for online prep.

-- A private tutor.
-Students whose grades aren’t up to par or who have poorly on the MCAT before may want to consider this option.
-If you choose to seek out a tutor, choose someone with glowing recommendations and years of tutoring experience - they won’t come cheap, but they’re also less likely to waste your time and money.
+- Private tutor: Students whose grades aren't up to par or who have done poorly on the MCAT before might want to consider this option.
+If you decide to hire a tutor, pick someone with glowing recommendations and years of tutoring experience.
+They won't come cheap, but they're also less likely to waste your time and money.

 The medical school application process is extremely long.
 If you want to start med school the fall after you graduate from college, you'll have to start your applications your junior year.

-The MSAR (or Medical School Admissions Requirements) website is one of the best tools for looking into important medical school information.
-For a $25 year-long subscription, you can easily access:
+The Medical School Admission Requirements (MSAR) website is one of the best tools for looking into important medical school information.
+For a $28 year-long subscription, you can easily access the following:

 - Acceptance rates